webitproff/cot-userarticles/README.md

 ## Notes
 - Ensure your Cotonti installation has the `page` and `users` modules enabled, as this plugin relies on them.
 - Tested with Bootstrap 5.3.3 for styling, but you can adapt it to other frameworks by editing the templates.
+- In the folder `plugins/userarticles/tpl/tpl_for_UIkit_3`, there are templates for [UIkit 3](https://getuikit.com/docs/introduction).
+If you are using UIkit 3, you need to copy these two templates, `userarticles.details.tpl` and `userarticles.tpl`, to your theme folder at the following path:
+`/themes/myskin/plugins/userarticles`
+where "myskin" is the name of your theme (the main site template).
+Of course, you should create these folders if they don’t already exist.
 ---

 ## Contributing